 Gauteng Provincial Government Departments

-The Gauteng Provincial Government (GPG) has 13 departments: the Office of the Premier, Agriculture, Rural Development and Social Development, Community Safety, Economic Development, Education, Finance, Health, Human Settlements, Infrastructure Development, Local Government and Traditional Affairs, Gauteng Treasury, Roads and Public Transport, and Sports, Arts, Culture and Education.
+The Gauteng Provincial Government (GPG) has 14 departments: the Office of the Premier, Agriculture and Rural Development, Social Development, Community Safety, Economic Development, Education, Finance, Health, Human Settlements, Infrastructure Development, Local Government and Traditional Affairs, Gauteng Treasury, Roads and Public Transport, and Sports, Arts, Culture.

 Office of the Premier